olichuuwon/decentralized-exchange-app/README.md

 final updated version

 ## task
-build a minimal viable decentralized exchange (dex) on ethereum and a simple (minimally styled) front-end website, which supports listing of available asset tokens on the marketplace, submission of trading order, matching and execution of orders (i.e. swapping/exchanging/trading assets), and most importantly, in our dex, users have the ultimate control of his/her own digital assets.
+build a minimal viable decentralized exchange (dex) on ethereum and a simple (minimally styled) front-end website, which supports listing of available asset tokens on the marketplace, submission of trading order, matching and execution of orders (i.e. swapping/exchanging/trading assets), and most importantly, in our dex, users have the ultimate control of his/her own digital assets

 ## set up metamask
 1. login